Reinsurance Support Services Business License in Dubai: Cost and Requirements

 Setup Costs and Steps

-The step-by-step process for obtaining the licence is as follows:
+The step-by-step process for obtaining the license is as follows:

 Select the activity code 6629.01 and determine the appropriate legal structure